webaware/gravityforms-eway/readme.txt

 * record entry even when transaction fails
 * use Responsive Shared Page, no need for SSL certificate on standard payments
-* more complex forms with feeds mapping fields to eWAY
+* create complex forms with feeds mapping fields to eWAY
+* create token payment customers
+* remember customer cards using tokens
-* support for shipping addresses
+* send shipping addresses to eWAY
-* more conditional logic support
+* use sophisticated conditional logic
 * mix multiple currencies on one website
 * mix multiple eWAY accounts on one website